aallan/pico-lorawan-circuitpython/README.md

 data[1] = temp & 0xFF
 ```

 By default the payload is displayed as a hexidecimal values in the Network Console.
-However we can add a
+However we can [add a data decoder](https://learn.adafruit.com/using-lorawan-and-the-things-network-with-circuitpython/using-tinylora#decoding-the-payload-3010444-33).

 ```javascript
 function Decoder(bytes, port) {